-Machiavelli really is challenging.
+Machiavelli is challenging.
 He was challenging in his own time.
-He was challenging, of course, the ideas of Cicero and Aristotle and also challenging traditional Christian morality.
-He was challenging what’s being passed down as the word of God through interpretations of scripture, through ways that people read what Jesus said, and trying to find the political implications.
+He was challenged, of course, the ideas of Cicero and Aristotle, and also the traditional Christian morality.
+He was challenged what’s being passed down as the word of God through interpretations of scripture, through ways that people read what Jesus said, and trying to find the political implications.
 Jesus didn’t talk very openly and directly about politics, but Jesus certainly gave moral lessons that many people believe are meant to apply in the macrocosm, as well as the microcosm of the individual person.

 Learn more about the historical Jesus

 If what you’re trying to achieve is a certain vision of a society and you aren’t there yet, the question is how do you get there?
 What’s legitimate to get there?

 Machiavelli still challenges all that.
 One of the ways he challenges it is in saying: If what you’re trying to achieve is a certain vision of society and you aren’t there yet, how do you get there?
 What’s legitimate to get there?
 These are tougher questions than we might have thought.
 To understand, we need to look from a variety of perspectives.
 We may decide, as Leo Strauss did, that Machiavelli is simply a teacher of evil.
 Or we might decide something very different.
 But a passage like the one above is one that does indeed stimulate us to think and ask whether our boxes, our labels, and our paradigms are the only ones there can be.

 Common Questions About Machiavelli and Cruelty